Animal Surprises

 Each Whale Shark sports a unique spot pattern, like a fingerprint.

-Mantas have no stingers, venom, sharp teeth or special defenses.
+Mantas have no stingers, venom, sharp teeth, or special defenses.
 The ‘horns’ are filter-feeding parts that unfold for food funneling.

 Ray and Shark bring the ocean alive for kids.

-Donate so that wildlife can breathe easy.
+Donate so that wildlife can live happily, too.

 Parks & Beaches